quasarframework/app-extension-dotenv/README.md

 `APP_PORT=4000`

-Then you will need to use `parseInt()` function as it will be propogated to the browser code as a string.
+Then you will need to use the `parseInt()` function as it will be propogated to the browser code as a string.

 To uninstall:
 ```